 - Project Basics, including title, project dates, and AFCP focus area;

-- Project Applicant Information, including contact information, DUNS Number, and SAM.gov registration status;
+- Project Applicant Information, including contact information, DUNS Number, and SAM.gov registration status (it is important for the applicant to have this information prior to submitting the application);

 - Project Location Information;